ffont/push2-python/README.md

 * for `push2_python.constants.FRAME_FORMAT_RGB`: numpy array of shape 910x160x3 with the third dimension representing rgb colors with separate float values for rgb channels (float values in range `[0.0, 1.0]`).

 The preferred format is `push2_python.constants.FRAME_FORMAT_BGR565` as it requires no conversion before sending to Push2 (that is the format that Push2 expects).
-Using `push2_python.constants.FRAME_FORMAT_BGR565` it should be possible to achieve frame rates as high as 36fps.
+Using `push2_python.constants.FRAME_FORMAT_BGR565` it should be possible to achieve frame rates of more than 36fps (depending on the speed of your computer).
 With `push2_python.constants.FRAME_FORMAT_RGB565` we need to convert the frame to `push2_python.constants.FRAME_FORMAT_BGR565` before sending to Push2.
 This will reduce frame rates to ~14fps (allways depending on the speed of your computer).
 Sending data in `push2_python.constants.FRAME_FORMAT_RGB` will result in very long frame conversion times that can take seconds.
 This format should only be used for displaying static images that are prepared offline using the `push.display.prepare_frame` method.
 The code examples below ([here](#interface-with-the-display-static-content) and [here](#interface-with-the-display-dynamic-content)) should give you an idea of how this works.
 It's easy!

 **NOTE 1**: According to Push2 display specification, when you send a frame to Push2, it will stay on screen for two seconds.
 Then the screen will go to black.